-All the events in the film have been described to us by members of the homeless community; everything that takes place has happened to someone; it’s real.
+- All the events in the film have been described to us by members of the homeless community; everything that takes place has happened to someone; it’s real.
 While the events follow a script, all the dialogue is improvised, and was established through a series of rehearsals between Owain Astles, the film’s director, and the film’s cast, many of whom have experience of homelessness themselves.
 Many of the scenes in the film were shot on location, in shelters and soup kitchens, and on the streets, so the actors were plunged right into the situations they were bringing to life.

 - We've worked with a number of homeless charities, including The Big Issue Foundation, Cardboard Citizens and St Petrock's, in order to raise awareness of the issues there are, and what's being done to change them.
-Check out our News page for some of the interviews we've held with organisations such as Crisis and The Big Issue.
-We ran a Kickstarter campaign in 2016, successfully raising over £6,000 for the film.
+In 2016, we ran a Kickstarter campaign to finance the film, successfully raising over £6,000.